adcc662/Batabit_project/README.md

 # Batabit_project
-This is a project about a webpage of cripto.
+This is a project about a webpage of crypto.